org-arl/unet-blog/_posts/2018-09-20-Developing-location-agent-for-UnetStack.md

 ```
 1. Connect to an available GPS server.
 2. If available, read NMEA streams and look for $GPGGA or $GPRMC strings.
-3. Parse them to retrieve Latitue and Longitude.
+3. Parse them to retrieve latitude and longitude.
 4. Update node agent.
 5. Repeat steps 2 - 4 in user defined interval.
 ```